security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 Although we do not use ordinal indicators like `2nd` or `10/o` in the canonical name we choose for an organization, where a source uses an Ordinal we record it as an alias.

-> Example: We find a version of the organization name `10 Regimiento de Caballería Motorizado` that has an Ordinal indicator: `10/o.
+> Example: We find a version of the organization name `3 Armoured Division` that has an Ordinal indicator: `10/o.
 Regimiento de Caballería Motorizado.` We would record this in the `Aliases` field.

 ## Organization: Country {#organization_country}

 ### Description

-The country in which an organziation originates.
+ISO 3166 code for the country in which an organization originates

 ### Type of field